KL2, CT2 Research Scholars Career Development Awards

 Dr. Merhar’s project is entitled Early prediction of motor outcomes in neonatal encephalopathy and stroke, mentored by Scott Holland, PhD, Neuroimaging Research Consortium, Cincinnati Children’s.

 Cerebral palsy affects as many as 3.6 per 1000 children born in the United States, with annual healthcare costs of $15 billion.
 Because of current delays in diagnosis, more accurate ways to predict cerebral palsy in term infants with brain injury around the time of birth are needed.
-Advanced neuroimaging techniques evaluating the brain’s function and microstructure in the first 3 weeks of life will be used to predict which infants will later develop cerebral palsy and better understand the mechanisms behind the development of
+Advanced neuroimaging techniques evaluating the brain’s function and microstructure in the first 3 weeks of life will be used to predict which infants will later develop cerebral palsy and better understand the mechanisms behind the development of this disorder.

 Dr. Merola’s project is entitled Ambulatory Monitoring of Orthostatic Hypotension in Parkinson Disease, mentored by Joseph Broderick, MD, director, UC Neuroscience Institute.